 Finally, to ensure the success of our application, it is crucial to implement an effective promotion strategy.

-This may include actions such as website creation dedicated to our application, social media marketing, use of the referencing to improve the visibility of our application in search results and the implementation of targeted advertising campaigns.
+This may include actions such as website creation dedicated to our application, marketing on social networks, use of the referencing to improve the visibility of our application in search results and the implementation of targeted advertising campaigns.

 By using different promotion methods, we will be able to reach our target audience and generate downloads and regular users for our app.